-The energy management systems serve large and small organizations all over the world, whether owned publicly or privately.
-With energy being a significant expense in most organizations, ISO 50001 provides organizations strategies aimed at reducing energy use to save energy costs and reduce greenhouse gas emissions.
+The energy management systems serve large and small organizations worldwide, whether owned publicly or privately.
+With energy being a significant expense in most organizations, ISO 50001 provides organizations strategies to reduce energy use to save energy costs and reduce greenhouse gas emissions.

-ISO 50001 was released in June 2011 and is modeled after other standards, including ISO 9001 (quality management), ISO 14001 (environmental management), ISO 22000 (food safety) and ISO/IEC (information security).
-While ISO 50001 certification is not required in the United States, according to the Department of Energy, many U.S. manufacturing facilities, and commercial buildings are implementing ISO 50001 through Superior Energy Performance (SEP) programs.
+ISO 50001 was released in June 2011 and is modeled after other standards, including ISO 9001 (quality management), ISO 14001 (environmental management), ISO 22000 (food safety), and ISO/IEC (information security).
+According to the Department of Energy, while ISO 50001 certification is not required in the United States, many U.S. manufacturing facilities and commercial buildings implement ISO 50001 through Superior Energy Performance (SEP) programs.

 Superior Energy Performance

-SEP is the U.S. certification program directed by the Department of Energy with the mandate of certifying increased energy productivity under ISO 50001.
-Many U.S. facilities had been implementing SEP energy management systems prior to the 50001 approval.
+SEP is the U.S. certification program directed by the Department of Energy to certify increased energy productivity under ISO 50001.
+Many U.S. facilities had been implementing SEP energy management systems before the 50001 approval.
 Participation in the SEP program now requires implementation and certification of ISO 50001.
 According to SEP, the first SEP certified facilities have achieved:

 - Annual savings ranging from $87,000 to $984,000 using no-cost or low-cost operational measures

 - On average, there is a 10% reduction in energy costs within 18 months of the SEP implementation

 - Over three years, in a wide range of industries, there has been a 6% to 25% energy performance improvement